53175ddd/DigisparkBasedKeyboard/README.md

 # DigisparkBasedKeyboard
-Here are source code and garber data for my Digispark Based Keyboard.
-(Garber data is now prepairing now.
-Please wait...)
+Here are some source codes for my Digispark Based Keyboard.
+You are free to use it.
+You do not need to contact me.
+When you find some issue or bags, e-mail to me. my e-mail address is 'tatarariku+github@gmail.com'.